 If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-As of June 30, 2021, we had a historical net tangible book value of \$ million, or \$ per share of common stock.
+As of June 30, 2021, we had a historical net tangible book value (deficit) of \$(26.1) million, or \$(1.27) per share of common stock.
 Our historical net tangible book value represents total tangible assets less total liabilities, all divided by the number of shares of common stock outstanding as of June 30, 2021.

-Our pro forma net tangible book value as of June 30, 2021 was \$ million, or \$ per share.
-Pro forma net tangible book value per share is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of common stock outstanding as of June 30, 2021, after giving effect to (i) the Automatic Conversion and (ii) the filing and effectiveness of our Post-IPO Certificate of Incorporation immediately prior to the closing this offering, as if such events had occurred on June 30, 2021.
+Our pro forma net tangible book value (deficit) as of June 30, 2021 was \$(20.4) million, or \$(0.82) per share.
+Pro forma net tangible book value per share is determined by subtracting our total liabilities from the total book value of our tangible assets and dividing the difference by the number of shares of common stock outstanding as of June 30, 2021, after giving effect to (i) the Automatic Conversion; (ii) stock-based compensation expense of \$0.8 million as of June 30, 2021 related to RSUs subject to both service-based and performance-based vesting conditions, for which the performance-based vesting condition becomes probable in connection with this offering, as further described in Notes 2 and 12 to our condensed consolidated financial statements included elsewhere in this prospectus, reflected as an increase to additional paid-in capital and accumulated deficit; and (iii) the filing and effectiveness of our Post-IPO Certificate of Incorporation immediately prior to the closing this offering, as if such events had occurred on June 30, 2021.

-After giving further effect to our issuance and sale of \$per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$million, or \$per share of common stock.
-This amount represents an immediate increase in pro forma net tangible book value of \$per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$per share to new investors purchasing shares of our common stock in this offering.
+After giving further effect to our issuance and sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2021 would have been approximately \$47.6 million, or \$1.59 per share of common stock.
+This amount represents an immediate increase in pro forma net tangible book value of \$2.41 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$13.41 per share to new investors purchasing shares of our common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the estimated offering price that a new investor will pay for a share of common stock.
 The following table illustrates this dilution:

-Assumed initial public offering price per share \$ Historical net tangible book value per share as of June 30, 2021 \$ Increase per share attributable to the pro forma adjustments described above Pro forma net tangible book value per share as of June 30, 2021 before this offering Increase in pro forma as adjusted net tangible book value per share attributable to new investors in this offering Pro forma as adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$ •
+Assumed initial public offering price per share \$15.00 Historical net tangible book value per share as of June 30, 2021 \$(1.27) Increase per share attributable to the pro forma adjustments described above 0.45 Pro forma net tangible book value per share as of June 30, 2021 before this offering (0.82) Increase in pro forma as adjusted net tangible book value per share attributable to new investors in this offering 2.41 Pro forma as adjusted net tangible book value per share after this offering \$ 1.59 Dilution per share to new investors in this offering \$13.41